ariskidarma/ariskidarma/README.md

 <br />

 Hi, I'm Riski, but you can call me Kik, a Data Enthusiast.
 I enjoy learning new things, especially about technology, and i always seek to improve my skills and knowledge.

-This is my GitHub Page.
+This is my GitHub Page!
 Feel free to open my repository to see other projects uploaded other than the pinned ones.

 <!-- <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" /> -->